ktorio/ktor-documentation/topics/client-caching.md

 ## Persistent cache {id="persistent_cache"}

-Ktor allows you to create a persistent cache by implementing the `CacheStorage` interface.
+Ktor allows you to create a persistent cache by implementing the [CacheStorage](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.plugins.cache.storage/-cache-storage/index.html) interface.
-On JVM, you can use a file storage implementation represented by the `FileStorage` class.
+On JVM, you can create a file storage by calling the [FileStorage](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.plugins.cache.storage/-file-storage.html) function.

-To create a file cache storage, pass the `File` instance to the `FileStorage` constructor.
+To create a file cache storage, pass the `File` instance to the `FileStorage` function.
 Then, pass the created storage to the `publicStorage` or `privateStorage` function depending on whether this storage is used as a shared or private cache.